skalarproduktraum/phd-thesis/chapters/xr.md

 ## Challenges

 * _Can we use VR/AR for visualising microscopy data after acquisition, and provide a measurable benefit for the user from that?_ — Visualisation might occur both at the time of acquisition (e.g. for checking correct imaging parameters), or later on, at the time of evaluation of the data.
 Both cases have in common that the user will most probably need to interact with the outside environment to adjust the microscope, or just to take notes.
 It would therefore be not beneficial to encumber the user inside a fully virtual environment, but rather augment the existing environment with the data that has been acquired.
 Intuitive interactions, in which the users e.g. sifts through a set of time points of a microscopy dataset much alike to sifting through a pile of papers, would enhance the acceptance of such modalities.
-* _Can we use VR/AR to control microscopes during acquisition and do e.g. laser ablation experiments more efficiently?_ — This use case can make use of both augmented and virtual reality settings: While augmented reality would benefit the user at design time of the instrument, e.g. by overlaying rulers, angles, and component descriptions on the optical table.
+* _Can we use VR/AR to control microscopes and do e.g. laser ablation experiments more efficiently?_ — This use case can make use of both augmented and virtual reality settings: While augmented reality would benefit the user at design time of the instrument, e.g. by overlaying rulers, angles, and component descriptions on the optical table.
 Virtual reality on the other hand could be beneficial while performing e.g. laser ablation or optogenetic experiments undisturbed, in a fully immersive environment, fully concentrated on the specimen.